-Eleanor Fernandez and two other artists will lead participants through creating pinch and coil pots using air-dry clay, which participants can take home.
+Eleanor Fernandez, Matina Morton, and Paula Cooley will lead participants through creating pinch and coil pots using air-dry clay, which participants can take home.
 These pots are believed to be the first type of pottery.
 They were often used by Indigenous people to maximize scarce resources: to contain berries and as vessels for cooking bones.
 These pots pre-date agriculture in the Americas.

 The intent of Clay Studio Three (CS3) presenting this workshop is to reflect and honor Canadian Aboriginal cultures.
 During the workshop, CS3 will display images of Canadian ancient Aboriginal pottery as examples.
 Participants will be encouraged to create replicas or create their own forms.

 710 Broadway Avenue

 Fibre artist Heike Fink will felt a white lamp shade and participants will be invited to embellish it with needle felted symbols or pictures.
 The lit lamp shade will be displayed during Nuit Blanche at the SCC.